davewatters/sectech-ci-pp5/readme-docs/TESTING.md

         - I tested that unauthenticated visitors get redirected to the sign in page if attempting to access `/customers/account/new`, for example
     - I want to ensure site visitors can't access customer pages or functionality
         - I tested to options to add/edit/delete etc. were not visible to users when not logged in
-        - I tested that attempting to access `/<whatsit>/new` or `/<thisotherthing>/new` redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
+        - I tested that attempting to access `/products/new/` redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
-    - I want to ensure that site members can not delete posts created by other members
+    - I want to ensure that site user can not access accounts created by other customers
-        - I tested that attempting to access (for example) `/comments/8/delete`, which was created by a different user, redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
+        - I tested that attempting to access (for example) `/customers/account/3/`, which was owned by a differnt customer, displays an error message and redirects the user back to the home page.
-    - I want to ensure that site visitors or members can not delete meetups
-        - I tested that attempting to access (for example) `/<somethingelse>/4/delete`, which is only allowed by admins, redirects to a '403 - Forbidden' error message and allows the user to link back to the main page.
     - I want the site to be fully responsive on different screen sizes
         - I tested that content resized properly and that the information was clearly readable and accesible on all screen sizes.
 <hr>